Bab al-Tabbaneh–Jabal Mohsen conflict: February 2012

 Between 10 and 11 February 2012, two to three people died because of fighting in Jabal Mohsen and Bab al-Tebbaneh.
 Six Lebanese Army soldiers were injured while attempting to intervene.
-The skirmishes lead to fears that the Syrian Civil War would spill into Lebanon.
+The skirmishes lead to fears that the Syrian Civil War would spill over into Lebanon.

 May 2012

 Between 12 and 13 May, witnesses and security officials said two to four people had been killed when the fighting started between members of the Alawite minority and members of the Sunni majority.
 The combatants used rocket-propelled grenades and automatic rifles.
 Hours before the clashes, Lebanese troops had exchanged fire with a group of young Islamists protesting for the release of a suspected terrorist.
 The exchange of gunfire between the Islamists and the army occurred as the protestors, who were sympathetic to the ongoing revolt in Syria, tried to approach the offices of the pro-Assad Syrian Social Nationalist Party in Lebanon.
 Three of the dead were reportedly Sunni civilians, while one was an army officer.
 Fighting continued on 14 May, with six more people being killed, five Alawites and one Sunni.
 The army was deployed to the area on 15 May and exchanged gunfire with residents.
 Eight were wounded, including a soldier.
 By 16 May, the clashes left eleven dead.

 Western diplomatic sources stated that these incidents were the beginning of a Salafist revolution, aimed at arming the uprising in Syria.
 The Saudi-backed March 14 coalition accused Syria of trying to bring Lebanon into its crisis.
 On 14 March, Mustafa Alloush stated after the coalition's regular weekly meeting, "It is actually an attempt to make Tripoli a zone of terrorism.
 It also aims at striking Lebanon's northern area which has welcomed and helped out the Syrian displaced."
 Since the unrest in Syria started in May 2011, Tripoli and North Lebanon had an increase in Syrian refugees.

 By 18 May, a total of twelve people were dead and over 100 wounded from the May clashes.
 On 21 May, several rocket-propelled grenades were fired between Jabal Mohsen and Bab al-Tebbaneh, with no reports of any wounded.
 On 30 May, two were wounded in clashes between Jabal Mohsen and Bab al-Tebbaneh.
 One Sunni Muslim fought alongside the ADP and was killed in the May clashes.
 He was condemned as a traitor by his fellow Sunnis.